cbrown11/PlatformContactExample/README.md

 There are three services to run and the UI.

+All services are written in dotnet core.
+So if you haven't got Visual studio can run 'dotnet run' in the project or 'dotnet <dll>' on a compiled version.

 ## PlatformUI
 The Code for the UI is in a different Git Repository `https://github.com/cbrown11/PlatformExampleUI`